 Here's a great video tutorial (below by yoyomax12 on YouTube) for how to make simple Elmo cupcakes by dipping them into shredded coconut tinted with some red food coloring.
 The video also shows you how to decorate Cookie Monster, Big Bird and Oscar cupcakes.

-If you prefer to simply decorate some cupcakes you can use these Elmo cupcake picks (below left), cupcake rings (below center), or edible icing decorations (below right) to enhance these Elmo birthday party ideas - all of which you can get here.
+If you prefer to simply decorate some cupcakes you can use these Elmo cupcake rings or these personaized cupcake toppers both of which you can get here (supplier 4).

 Alternatively try making these Elmo Cake Pops (below left from Bakerella)

 Cake pops can be a bit of a hassle to make.
 You have to bake the cake, crumble it, then mix frosting into the crumbs, roll into balls, then freeze a little to harden...and all thats before you start to decorate them.
-For a quicker option, use one of these Cake Pop Makers (below left) to make simple cake balls in approx 5 mins, then just cover in frosting.
+For a quicker option, use one of these Cake Pop Makers (supplier 3) to make simple cake balls in approx 5 mins, then just cover in frosting.
 It's great value at around $18 / £20.
-Alternatively, pick up one of these Cake Pop Baking Pans (below right).
+Alternatively, pick up one of these Cake Pop Baking Pans (supplier 3).

 Or try these super cute Elmo Macaroons (below right by Highlander and Islander at Hi Cookery).

-If you're not one for baking, you can also buy these Elmo krispie treats (below left), Elmo chocolate lollipops (below center), or Elmo cookies (below right).
-See the Edible Elmo Invitations above for where to buy (USA only).
+If you're not one for baking, you can also buy these Elmo cookies or Elmo chocolate lollipops from supplier 4 here.

-This Elmo cake pan (below) is a really easy way to turn out an impressive looking birthday cake.
+This Elmo cake pan (supplier 1 or 3) is a really easy way to turn out an impressive looking birthday cake.
 For extra presentation, serve it on a tray with lots of crayons scattered around it.

 Below are some styling and decoration tips to go with these Elmo birthday party ideas.